Animal Farm (1999 film): Plot

 A Large White boar named Snowball takes control of Manor Farm, renaming it "Animal Farm" and putting down the Seven Commandments of "Animalism".
-Meanwhile, a border collie named Jessie gives birth to puppies.
+To commemorate the occasion, Snowball raises a green flag with a white hoof and horn on it.
+Meanwhile, a Border Collie named Jessie gives birth to puppies.
 Napoleon, a Berkshire boar, and Squealer, a Tamworth boar, call for a secret meeting in which he has Pincher, a rottweiler, swear loyalty to them, and gets hold of Jessie's puppies to train up.
 The pigs secretly begin hoarding apples and milk for themselves.

 Determined to prevent revolution from spreading to other farms, Pilkington leads an invasion into Animal Farm with some villagers and locals led by Frederick.
 Snowball has planned for this and the animals launch a counter-attack.
 The men flee.
 Pilkington considers working with the animals.

 Snowball's plans to build a windmill to better the animals' lives are opposed by Napoleon, who summons Jessie's now-grown puppies to chase Snowball out of the farm.
 Napoleon decrees the pigs will decide the future, and the animals begin to build the windmill.
 Pilkington learns that some of the animals can speak English and that they can trade.
 Jessie tells the others that she saw the pigs living in the farmhouse and sleeping in the beds; it turns out Napoleon and Squealer altered the sleeping in beds commandment.
 Later that night at the Red Lion Inn, Pilkington laughs at how he's been taking advantage of Napoleon's inexperience, selling him cheap farm equipment.

 Napoleon blames Jones and his wife blowing up the windmill on Snowball, and the hens will have to surrender their eggs to the market because of a food shortage.
 When the hens oppose, Napoleon makes feeding a hen punishable by death.
 Napoleon's second-in-command, Squealer begins making propaganda films, while the alcohol and killing commandments are altered into "no animal shall drink alcohol to excess" and "no animal shall kill another animal without cause".